Rapptz/jsonpp/README.md

 ## Features

-- Easy to use with an easy to use API.
+- Easy to use with a simple API.
 - No special null, array, or object types.
     - `json::null` is a type alias to `std::nullptr_t`.
     - `json::array` is `std::vector<json::value>`.